 Have you ever purchased curtains and thought, “this looks a bit short, should my curtains touch the floor or not?”
 Today, we’re going to talk all about curtain length.
 What’s a good length for curtains?
-Should curtains touch the floor (spoiler alert: almost always, the answer is yes), and what to do about those windows that require treatments other than floor-length curtains?
+Should curtains hit the floor (spoiler alert: almost always, the answer is yes), and what to do about those windows that require treatments other than floor length curtains?
 When it comes to curtains, there is not a one size fits all option, as much as the retailers would like us to believe there is.

 - What is it About Floor-Length Curtains?

-- Styles of Floor Length Curtains
+- What Are the Different Styles of Floor Length Curtains?

 - Floor to Ceiling Curtains